afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 [See pin-out at pinterest.com (thanks to Abhishek Ghosh)](https://in.pinterest.com/pin/436145545160682538/)

-Both encoders are supported in this project, as long as the proper input pins are used.
+Both encoders are supported by this project, as long as the proper input pins are used.

 Rotary encoders can be very noisy, despite of debouncing techniques, some rotations may be missed.
 This project has eradicated this problem as far as we know.